Kashaf537/Online-Retail-II-EDA/README.md

 ### 5. Place the dataset

-Copy the downloaded file into the project directory.
+Copy the downloaded file into the data folder in project directory.

 ### 6. Open the notebook